 A rule in the content security policy consists of two parts:

-• a directive that represents the resource type the rule applies to,
+- a directive that represents the resource type the rule applies to,

-• the value that describes what content is valid for the given resource.
+- the value that describes what content is valid for the given resource.

 To better illustrate it, let’s provide a simple example:

-For the keyword to be valid
+For the self keyword to be valid

-We only allow images from the current origin thanks to using and the keyword.
+We only allow images from the current origin thanks to using img-src and the 'self' keyword.
 Therefore, if we don’t host our website at https://via.placeholder.com, the browser cannot fetch the image located at https://via.placeholder.com/150.
 This results in the following error:

 Refused to load the image ‘https://via.placeholder.com/150’ because it violates the following Content Security Policy directive: “img-src ‘self'”.